 Unfortunately, the above data does not give the names of the three models of cars built by the company.
 However, there is good evidence that at least one of the models was the "Rogue" as an ad was found showing this car being sold by the Piper Automobile Company.

 From the information available, Tom and William (Bill) Piper jointly may have built a kit car called the "Gazelle".
 When Bill moved to Kansas he continued to build cars that were named the "Rogue" and "Lance".
-Their company was named The "Piper Automobile Company" which is not the same as "Piper Motors" located in Iowa or "Piper Auto" whose identity is unknown.
-Their cars have not been found to be related to Piper Cars of The United Kingdom.
+Their company was named The "Piper Automobile Company" which is not the same as "Piper Motors" located in Iowa.
+"Piper Auto" that advertised The Lance is most likely to be The Piper Automobile Company.
+The Piper Brothers cars's have not been found to be related to Piper Cars of The United Kingdom.

 If anyone has any additional information about these cars please contact the Editor.